Eshh/react-task-eswar/README.md

-# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

-In the project directory, you can run:
+In the project directory, Run:

+### `npm install` to install dependencies

+Once that is done, Run below command

 ### `npm start`